jaylzv/wtwc-bsc-thesis-fri-2025/README.md

 ### Options

 - `-a`, `--all`: Run all tests.
+  - **Note: This takes a very long time.
+It's better to specify what you need if you don't need to test every possible combination.**
 - `-t`, `--tests`: Specify tests to run (comma-separated).
   - _Available tests_: `link_decorating`, `fingerprinting`, `bounce_tracking`.
 - `-b`, `--browsers`: Specify browsers to use (comma-separated).